History of the Republican People's Party: 1960 Coup

-In 1961, the Justice Party was established, claiming to be the successor to the Democratic Party.
-In the meantime, the National Unity Committee established an interim House of Representatives instead of the Grand National Assembly, in order to prepare a new constitution for Turkey.
-In the new constitution, the Constitutional Court was to be established, to prevent the government from violating the constitution.
+On 27 May 1960 junior officers of the Turkish Armed Forces staged a coup d'état, taking control of the government and arresting prominent members of the DP, including Bayar and Menderes.
+General Cemal Gürsel assumed the roles of Head of State, Minister of National Defense, and Prime Minister, presiding over a military junta called the "National Unity Committee".
+Efforts began to draft a new democratic constitution to fix the faults of the old political order.
+An interim House of Representatives drafted a new constitution for Turkey.
 The 1961 constitution is widely accepted as to be the most liberal and democratic constitution in Turkish history.
-Also, the winner-take-all electoral system was immediately abolished, and a proportional representation system was introduced.
+The winner-take-all electoral system was immediately abolished, and a proportional representation system was introduced.
 The new constitution brought Turkey a bicameral parliament, composed of the Senate of the Republic as the upper chamber, and the National Assembly as the lower chamber.
-The National Unity Committee chairman General Cemal Gürsel was elected as the fourth president of Turkey.
+A Constitutional Court was established.